dargaCode/Thwartski-Tf2-Hud/trunk/thwartski_hud/thwartski_hud__README.txt

 //						ABOUT THWARTSKI HUD
 //-------------------------------------------------------------------

-Thwartski Hud is for advanced users of TF2 who don't need to see every little piece of explanatory text.
+Thwartski Hud is for advanced users of TF2 who want a simpler UI with fewer fancy images, fullscreen backgrounds, and less explanatory text.

 It emphasizes important tactical information as much as possible, and minimizes strategic information to where it's not so obtrusive.

-Inspired by and incorporating the best bits of the following huds: Broesel, CommHud, Eve, FrankenHud, Maco, Oxide, RevanXP, Toasty.
+Thwartski Hud is inspired by and incorporates the best bits of 6 huds:
+Broesel, CommHud, Eve, FrankenHud, Maco, Oxide, RevanXP, and Toasty.

 //-------------------------------------------------------------------
 //						  ABOUT THWARTSKI